All in a day’s work, Michigan nonprofit makes homes more accessible

 “Well it takes three people to get my wife in and out of the house, and there is always a danger of slip and fall, especially during the winter months,” said Edward Stoffer.

-Kathy Stoffer is currently in the hospital, and when she’s out, the same issues keeping her in the house would prevent her from getting back in.
+Kathy Stoffer is currently in the hospital, and when she’s out, the same issues keeping her in the house would prevent her from getting back out.

 Enter the Tuesday Toolmen, a nonprofit program that has been around for 12 years.